What Does a Medical Assistant Do?

 You are sometimes responsible for collecting laboratory specimens, giving patients their pills and other medications under the supervision of a physician, and removing sutures or changing bandages.
 Your state may let you perform advanced procedures, such as taking x-rays or giving injections, after taking additional courses or passing a test.

 Salary Info and Job Outlook

 According to the BLS, the employment of medical assistants is expected to grow by 29% between 2012 and 2022.
-The BLS also reported the median annual salary earned by such assistants as $29,370 in May 2012.
-Those employed by psychiatric hospitals and insurance companies earned the highest wages, averaging more than $37,000 a year in 2012.
+The BLS also reported the median annual salary earned by such assistants as $29,960 in May 2014.
+Those employed by scientific research and development services earned the highest wages, averaging more than $36,000 a year in 2014.